HOW TO ENTER THE HORTICULTURE DIVISION

-2. Entries in Division II will be judged on horticultural and artistic merit, as well as interpretation of the stated theme.
-Entries in Divisions III & IV will be judged on horticultural excellence, except where stated.
+2. Entries in Division II, Creative Outdoor Containers will be judged on horticultural and artistic merit, as well as interpretation of the stated theme.
+Entries in Divisions III & IV will be judged on horticultural excellence only, except where stated.

 4. There is no limit as to how many different classes each exhibitor may enter.
 Multiple entries by the same exhibitor must not be duplicates and should represent different species, varieties or planting combinations (except where noted).